 Your personnel aboard a Nor may move ("walk") from site to site, individually or as a group, and they may carry Equipment cards with them.
 Move the personnel or group along the row of sites, one site at a time, until they reach their destination.
-They may walk along more than one site each turn; however, as soon as they stop at any site, for any reason, they may not walk again that turn (although they may perform other actions, such as boarding a ship docked there).
-See walking.
+(They must actually "pass by" each site in turn; they do not relocate from site to another.)
+They may walk along more than one site each turn; however, as soon as they stop at any site, for any reason (e.g., to pick up an Equipment card), they may not walk again that turn (although they may perform other actions, such as boarding a ship docked there).